FUTURE OF CRM

 The evolution of CRM will help us answer Pombriant’s questions in a 360-degree view.
-With all the data available today, organizations have an unprecedented opportunity see customers in more detail than ever.
+With all the data available today, organisations have an unprecedented opportunity see customers in more detail than ever.
 The mindset of keeping the customer in the fold will be more important as the cost of changing from one provider to another becomes very low.
 Traditional forced loyalty programs such as frequent flier may not be enough to keep the customer in the fold, says Pombriant.

 What will keep customers, says Pombriant, is to develop customer-oriented processes.
 When customers know the business is all about them, they have the potential to be evangelists for your brand.
 Developing engaging experiences and being a guide to help customers meet their goals will aid in customer retention.

-Use Mass Personalization Through Relevant Data
+Use Mass Personalisation Through Relevant Data

-John Taschek of Salesforce asks if mass personalization is an oxymoron.
-Ray Wang, author of Disrupting Digital Business, explains that mass personalization is another key objective for the future of CRM.
-The ability to have each customer interaction defined by the customer themselves will make mass personalization possible.
-Mass personalization, says Wang, will be a possibility through extensive ambient data mining of the collection of relevant data by sales enablement.
+John Taschek of Salesforce asks if mass personalisation is an oxymoron.
+Ray Wang, author of Disrupting Digital Business, explains that mass personalisation is another key objective for the future of CRM.
+The ability to have each customer interaction defined by the customer themselves will make mass personalisation possible.
+Mass personalisation, says Wang, will be a possibility through extensive ambient data mining of the collection of relevant data by sales enablement.
 We are somewhat limited today by the technology but in the near future it could very well be possible to enter a grocery store and have an app that auto generates a shopping list based on past buying habits and consumption rates.
 The same app might also guide customers through the store in the most efficient manner to get those items making your shopping experience personal quick and efficient.
 There may also be no need to checkout as the cart may scan everything you put it in and charge your account accordingly.
-While the technology might not be quite there for everything we would like to do today, mass personalization has the ability to significantly impact the way things are done in the future.
+While the technology might not be quite there for everything we would like to do today, mass personalisation has the ability to significantly impact the way things are done in the future.
 Not least is what data we gather and how we gather it to improve customer engagement.
-Trust, says Wang, will become one of the bigger barriers to mass personalization.
+Trust, says Wang, will become one of the bigger barriers to mass personalisation.